 London’s Saatchi Gallery is currently hosting an art show featuring work from a number of key Hong Kong artists.

-More than 50 pieces created by 18 artists will be on display at the famous gallery until January 12th and is ideal for art fans staying at central London hotels over the forthcoming weeks.
+More than 50 pieces created by 18 artists will be on display at the famous gallery until January 12th and is ideal for art fans staying at Boutique Hotels London over the forthcoming weeks.